teamthinqers/thinkersweb-backend/replit.md

   * Set sidebar to open by default for better accessibility while allowing users to close if needed
   * Added automatic "New Chat" option in left menu when chat is active for seamless conversation management
   * Enhanced New Chat button legibility with improved amber/orange gradient background and better contrast while maintaining brand consistency
 - January 24, 2025.
-ENHANCED chat responses with optimized typewriter effect and improved AI responses:
+COMPLETED chat experience optimization with all user requirements:
+  * Fixed chat refresh - previous messages now load instantly without typewriter effect
+  * Updated chat placeholder from "Message DotSpark" to "Ask Anything to DotSpark"
+  * Enhanced system prompts to demonstrate maximum AI potential (GPT-4 and DeepSeek)
+  * Added infrastructure for 4 special prompts with customized handling (awaiting specific prompts)
   * Optimized typewriter speed to 15ms per character for better user experience
   * Improved thinking indicator timing for faster response feel
   * Enhanced GPT-4 system prompts to provide direct, actionable responses like DeepSeek